My name is Leopi Lein Nicola Sanderson-Edmunds.

 By the way.
 I belong to no particular spiritual philosophy but my own.

 Visual Arts was always present in my life, because of my father who was a film maker and photographer.
 Equally creative though, was my mother a modern ballet dancer, who deeply influenced me with movement play, form and creativity.
 We played dance, movement and theater as a family.

 Both my parents were very agile, so my twin sister and I are too.
 Joy of movement was a very natural way to be together.

-My father, did not believe in conventional Art schools for painting at least, although he was a professor of film at the Slade Film School, Harvard and then California Institute of the Arts? in fact, looking back, he discouraged me from going to painting school at all.
+My father, did not believe in conventional Art schools for painting, although he was a professor of film at the Slade Film School, Harvard and then California Institute of the Arts? in fact, looking back, he discouraged me from going to painting school at all.
 He wanted me to study asnd study but with myself.

 It certainly took a moment as I grew up into a woman, to feel any confidence or belonging to the art scene and even with other painters, since I am self taught.

-No matter what, this creative connection and communication from my inner world to my outer world, simply needs to pour out of me.
+No matter what, this creative connection and communication from my inner world to my outer world, simply needed and needs to pour out of me.
 I also am extremely compelled to paint on a large scale.
 I paint large canvases.

 Also!
 I have been a Homebirth midwife since 1984.
 I am also a Ortho-Bionomy practitioner - somatic body therapist/healing hands kind of person.
-My German grandmother was also a healer and she influenced me, a lot.
+My German grandmother was also a healer and she influenced me as atelier quite a lot.

 What I see in my hands and in the primal moments of Life, I paint on a canvas.
 When I work with the body in therapy, I see dimension, depth, viscera and bone, of energy and matter, light and dark channels that shirt and open, like rivers and canyons and springs of water?